 It supports developers by providing either a containerized workload or your source code, which is then built into a container image for you.
 You can build images by using either the traditional Dockerfile build mechanism or Paketo Cloud Native Buildpacks.
 By leveraging the buildpacks, you are freed from the responsibility to continuously find and fix container image vulnerability issues yourself.
 And you can integrate with event producers with IBM Cloud Code Engine eventing.

-In this series, learn about the capabilities that IBM Cloud Code Engine provides to run your workloads and then register for a free trial to try it yourself.
+In this series, learn about the capabilities that IBM Cloud Code Engine provides to run your workloads and then register [register] to try it yourself.

 Learn how IBM Cloud Code Engine helps you to focus on writing code instead of dealing with underlying infrastructure and security.